 Task Force Aimed at Adding, Enhancing Retail Options for Downtown Houston

-The task force is chaired by Fred Griffin of Griffin Partners.
-Members include the Downtown District’s Bob Eury; Jonathan Brinsden with Midway, owner of Houston Pavilions; George Levan, President of Crosspoint Properties; Doug Kelly with 1110 Main Partners LP; The Finger Companies’ Marvy Finger; Dawn Ullrich, President of Houston First Corporation; Ed Wulfe of Wulfe & Co; and Xavier Pena and Deborah Keyser of the Downtown Redevelopment Authority.
-Also on the task force is Andrew F. Icken, Chief Development Office of the City of Houston, who serves as liaison to the Mayor’s Office.
+The task force will report to Andrew F. Icken, Chief Development Officer for the Mayor, and will be chaired by Fred Griffin of Griffin Partners.
+Members include Eury; Jonathan Brinsden with the Midway Companies, owner of Houston Pavilions; George Levan, President of Crosspoint Properties; Doug Kelly with 1110 Main Partners LP; The Finger Companies’ Marvy Finger; Dawn Ullrich, President of Houston First Corporation; Ed Wulfe of Wulfe & Co; and Xavier Pena and Deborah Keyser of the Downtown Redevelopment Authority.